Remember, it is your purchases here (both small & large) that keeps these word class information articles free.

 Melafix is the cousin treatment to Pimafix which is more gram positive and generally less effective, however it is still useful to have on hand to combine with Pimafix or to treat just by itself usually in the case of fish injuries or ulcers, especially in pond fish (Melafix works well as a treatment used like you would Neosporin for a wound in humans, except that Melafix is used in the water).

-This product is especially when introducing new fish or for sensitive fish such as Discus (which also often suffer from lack of many minerals that this product also provides).
+This product is especially useful when introducing sensitive fish such as Discus (which also often suffer from lack of many minerals that this product also provides).
 Wonder Shells also come in bowl size.

 It is also noteworthy, the use of Regular Wonder Shells (even if not used on a regular basis) be included during any treatment since Wonder Shells are a proven way to increase essential mineral cations that fish need even more during times of stress or disease.